zenml-io/zenml/src/zenml/zen_stores/migrations/README.md

    on these columns.
 You will have to correct these errors manually.
 Alembic will also not automatically help pre-fill required fields.
 You will have to write the appropriate code to pre-fill required columns.

+5) Add the file to git and commit it.
+6) The changes are automatically applied to the database the next time you use the database with ZenML.